yq-gong/bookingTest/README.md

 Future nice to haves would include:
 * Refactor to use `bootstrap` or other library for better styled components
 * Put a data processor in the node side for parsing the data
-* Write unit tests for major functions
+* Write unit tests for major functions, integration test for the project
 * More functionality/two way activities created(such as for submit button).
 An arcgis map to show the pickup location as pins on map would also be nice.
+* Deal with the latency of large traffic or potential errors from the GET's response
+* Create reusable library for autocomplete so that others can easily import and use directly.
+The baseURL can be surfaced as an input parameter as well as number of row limitation and input string.
+* Use heroku or firbase to deploy the code